JonasWischeropp/blender_wireframe_renderer/README.md

 2. Install inside Blender
     - Navigate to Edit > Preferences > Add-ons
     - Press *Install* and select the downloaded file
+    - Tick the box next to `Render: Render Wireframe`, to activate the addon

 # How to Use
 The functionality and settings are exposed in the **Render Properties** panel under **Wireframe Renderer**.